adap/flower/doc/source/example-jax-from-centralized-to-federated.rst

             #    print(f'For Epoch {epochs} loss {loss}')
         return params, loss, num_examples

-The evaluation of the model is defined in function :code:`evaluation()`.
-The functiontakes all test samples and measures the loss of the linear regression model.
+The evaluation of the model is defined in the function :code:`evaluation()`.
+The function takes all test examples and measures the loss of the linear regression model.

 .. code-block:: python